A Comprehensive Guide to Optimizing Blog Posts for Search in 2024

 When organizing your post, do so in a way that divides content into sections with headers and subheaders.
 H1s and H2s are heading tags that give your page a hierarchy.
 They act as headers and subheaders, organizing content into sections that users can easily skim to find what they're looking for.
 Headers and subheaders can greatly improve your page experience while optimizing your content for search.

 A meta description is a short summary sentence or two of the contents of your blog post that gets displayed in the search result.
-It's a good place to add keywords and is an important spot for you to pay attention to because it can greatly improve clickthrough rate when written well.
+This is an important spot for you to pay attention to because it can greatly improve clickthrough rate when written well.
+Google wants to see a description tag that accurately summarizes what your page is about, it doesn't want to see an overly optimized description that reads like ad copy.

 Blog posts are free-standing pieces of content that aren't really related to the other content on your website.
 At least, not in a hierarchical sense.